comp-dev-cms-ita/analysis-examples/README.md

     ![dask_choice](dask_choice.png)

   - and wait for the scheduler to start to run.
-The interface will contain all info about the cluster and two buttons for scaling and shutdown:
+The interface will contain all info about the cluster and three buttons for setting up a client, scaling and shutdown:

     ![dask_deployed](dask_deployed.png)